 Post Laceration Care

 The following is a list of general instructions for your care following repair of your lacerations.
-Carefully follow these instructions to help you get the best results from the repair of your lacerations.
+Carefully follow these instructions to help you get one of the best results from the repair of your lacerations.
 Facial trauma is a rough injury.
 More bruising and swelling should be expected than with elective surgery.
 The process of healing will also be more prolonged.
 Typically, wounds require a full year before you can see the final result.
 We won’t critically evaluate your scar until you are a full year out.

 - Go over the suture lines twice daily with hydrogen peroxide on a Q-tip.
 With another clean Q-tip, apply a liberal amount of antibiotic ointment.
 Bacitracin is preferable, but Neosporin or polysporin are acceptable.